gyrdym/ml_linalg/README.md

 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;We need to do 4 operations one by one in a row.
-Using SIMD architecture we may perform one mathematical operations on several operands in parallel, thus element-wise sum of two arrays will be done for just one step:
+Using SIMD architecture we may perform one mathematical operation on several operands in parallel, thus element-wise sum of two arrays will be done for just one step:

 <p align="center">
     <img height="350" src="https://raw.github.com/gyrdym/ml_linalg/master/readme_resources/img/simd_array_sum.svg?sanitize=true">